-SCIE 390 Elementary Science Methods
+SCIE 390B Elementary Science Methods II

 An introduction to the methods of teaching science in early childhood and elementary classrooms.
 Emphasis on inquiry and problem-based learning.
+Field experience required.
+Must be taken in order.

-Prerequisite: Leadership of and participation in afterschool science club, admission to the Teacher Education program, and membership in the Student Education Association (SEA).
+Prerequisite: Leadership of and participation in after school science club, admission to the Teacher Education program, and membership in the Student Education Association (SEA).
+Concurrent enrollment in EDUC 311 or instructor permission..